What is a Business? An In-Depth Exploration

 B. By Ownership Structure

-- Sole Proprietorship: Owned and operated by one individual.
+• Sole Proprietorship: Owned and operated by one individual; easy to form but offers no liability protection.

-- Partnership: Owned by two or more individuals sharing profits and responsibilities.
+• Partnership: Involves two or more individuals sharing profits, losses, and management responsibilities.

 4. Objectives of a Business